 Belts worn by many older women may include similar motifs and designs as found in those worn by girls.
 Usually, the designs are more mature, and the quality of the work may be better or more elaborate.
-In some Mayan villages, wider belts, such as the one below from Jacaltenango, Guatemala, are worn by older women.
+In some Maya villages, wider belts, such as the one below from Jacaltenango, Guatemala, are worn by older women.
 This belt features embroidery on both the inside and outside of the belt, making it reversible.

 Mourning the death of a close family member, a husband in particular, is a long process for Mesoamerican women.
 Widows must wear a mourning huipil long after the husband’s death and honor the anniversary of his passing for years to come.
 In some communities, widows are not allowed to fully participate in community festivities, like fiestas.
 Sometimes mourning huipils are garments that vary dramatically from everyday attire.
 In other cases, the huipils are very similar, but subtle design differences will mark the garment as a mourning huipil.
 In many communities, widows are revered and respected people; the type of clothing they wear automatically invokes this respect in other members of their community.

-This huipil is worn by widows in Mixco, a Pokomam-speaking community in Guatemala.
+This huipil is worn by widows in Mixco, a Poqomam-speaking community in Guatemala.
 It is woven on a backstrap loom and features pink crochet around the neck.
 While the bodice is brocaded, the lower edge of this huipil is plain; this is characteristic of huipils from Mixco.
 The brocade design on the bodice of this huipil is of human figures and birds.
 The image to the right is a detail of this design.

-Compare this everyday huipil to the preceeding one.
+Compare this everyday huipil to the preceding one.
 This huipil is from the same community as the above huipil.
 It also has a brocaded bodice and a plain lower half.
 Also, the brocaded designs, particularly the birds, are quite similar.
 The image on the right is a detail of this design.
-This huipil, though, is much more colorful and is for everyday wear, while the preceeding huipil is worn during the mourning period.
+This huipil, though, is much more colorful and is for everyday wear, while the preceding huipil is worn during the mourning period.